yoyoyoju/TIL/aws/w2_IAM_S3_Rekognition.md

 * User from left navigation menu
 * Add user
 * User name
-* choose access, Permission
+* choose access: Programmatic and console
+* Permission: attach existing policies directly
 * download csv

 #### EC2 as IAM user
 Launch EC2 instance as the created IAM user.
-* login to the console as the user
+* login to the console as the IAM user
 * launch an instance in VPC
 * connect to the instance using SSH